≥90% of participants will know how to manage pain appropriately.

 Addiction is psychological dependence and extreme behavior patterns associated with the drug.
 At this point, there is typically a loss of control regarding drug use.
 The drug is continued despite serious medical and social consequences.
 Tolerance, increasing doses of the medication needed to produce an equivalent effect, is typically seen by the time addiction is present.
 Physical dependence can occur without addiction.
 Individuals who take chronic pain medication may be dependent on the medication, but not addicted.

 Addiction is a major concern in those taking opioids.
 When opioids are prescribed, it is important to determine who is likely to participate in aberrant drug-related behaviors.
-This may occur in those with major depression, psychotropic medication use, younger age, or those with a family or personal history of drug or alcohol misuse.
+This behavior may occur in those with major depression, psychotropic medication use, younger age, or those with a family or personal history of drug or alcohol misuse.
 Those at high risk for addiction should likely be managed in concert with a specialist.

 Aberrant behaviors may include abuse, misuse, or addiction.
 Examples of aberrant drug-related behaviors include requests for early refills, not taking medications as prescribed, failure to keep appointments, visits in distress, frequent reports of lost medication, using multiple prescribers, positive urine drug test for illicit substances, altering prescriptions, resistance to referrals, resistance to providing prior medical records, resistance to change in therapy, increasing the dose without telling the prescriber, or requests for specific drugs.